YottaDB/YDBDoc/MessageRecovery/errors.rst

 DLLCHSETM
 -----------------

 DLLCHSETM, Routine XXX in library YYY was compiled with CHSET=M which is different from $ZCHSET.
-Recompile with CHSET=UTF-8 and re-link.

 Run Time Error: This error is triggered when a UTF-8 mode process attempts to execute a shared library's routine that was compiled in M-mode.

-Action: Recompile and relink the routine using UTF-8-mode settings or switch to M mode.
+Action: Change ydb_routines to include the routine compiled in UTF-8 mode.
+For example, in UTF-8 mode, `$ydb_routines <../AdminOpsGuide/basicops.html#ydb-routines>`_ would typically include the shared library :code:`$ydb_dist/utf8/libyottadbutil.so`.
+If instead it includes the shared library :code:`$ydb_dist/libyottadbutil.so`, the process would get a DLLCHSETM error when attempt to execute code from the latter.

 --------------
 DLLCHSETUTF8
 --------------

 DLLCHSETUTF8, Routine XXX in library YYY was compiled with CHSET=UTF-8 which is different from $ZCHSET.
-Recompile with CHSET=M and re-link.

 Run Time Error: This error is triggered when an M mode process attempts to execute a shared library's routine that was compiled in UTF-8 mode.

-Action: Recompile and relink the routine using M-mode settings or switch to UTF-8 mode.
+Action: Change ydb_routines to include the routine compiled in M mode.
+For example, in M mode, `$ydb_routines <../AdminOpsGuide/basicops.html#ydb-routines>`_ would typically include the shared library :code:`$ydb_dist/libyottadbutil.so`.
+If instead it includes the shared library :code:`$ydb_dist/utf8/libyottadbutil.so`, the process would get a DLLCHSETUTF8 error when attempt to execute code from the latter.

 ------------------
 DLLNOCLOSE